From Counterportation to Local Wormholes: Appendices

 Exactly the same goes for the second outer cycle, with the pre-selected state at time $t'_{0}$ and the post-selected state at time $t'_{4}$.
 Here is the relevant family of consistent histories for the second outer cycle,

 Since all histories in this consistent family are also zero, except the one where the photon travels down arm A, the photon was not in arm C during the second outer cycle, between times $t'_{0}$ and $t'_{4}$.
 Therefore the photon was not in arm C at any time.
-Rejecting this result, as did \cite{Griffiths2018}, is analogous to conceding that some statement about a physical system is true between times 1:00:00pm and 1:00:01pm, true, for the exact same physical system between 1:00:01pm and 1:00:02pm, but is somehow not applicable between 1:00:00pm and 1:00:02pm.

-Interestingly, the paradox presented above can be reproduced using consistent histories.
-Given an initial pre-selected state with the photon at the source at the top of Fig. \ref{fig:Paradox}, H-polarised, and a final post-selected state of the photon in arm F on its way to detector $D_0$ at the bottom, there exists a family of consistent histories that includes histories where the photon is in arm C during the second outer cycle, namely,
+Interestingly, the paradox presented in the text can be reproduced using consistent histories.
+Given an initial pre-selected state with the photon at the source at the top of Fig. \ref{fig:Paradox}, H-polarised, and a final post-selected state of the photon in arm F on its way towards detector $D_0$ at the bottom, there exists a family of consistent histories that includes histories where the photon is in arm C during the second outer cycle, namely,

 It is straightforward to check that this family is consistent, as each chain-ket is zero except the one associated with the history that has the photon in arm A. The photon was not in arm C during the second outer cycle.
 Now the analogous family that would allow us to ask of the whereabouts of the photon during the first outer cycle is,